Fami6Xx/RP-Universe/docs/invoices.md

 ### Commands

 - `/invoices [received|created|job]` - Open the invoice menu with optional filter
-- `/createinvoice <JOB> <PLAYER> <AMOUNT>` - Create a new invoice
+- `/createinvoice <PLAYER> <AMOUNT>` - Create a new invoice using your currently selected job

 ### Permissions

-- `rpu.invoices.use` - Allows using the invoice system
+- `rpu.invoices.view` - Allows using the invoice menu via the `/invoices` command
-- `rpu.invoices.create` - Allows creating invoices
+- `rpu.invoices.create` - Allows creating invoices via the `/createinvoice` command
-- `rpu.invoices.delete.own` - Allows deleting own invoices
+- `rpu.invoices.delete.job` - Allows job bosses to delete any invoice from their job
-- `rpu.invoices.delete.job` - Allows job bosses to delete job invoices
+- `rpu.invoices.view.job` - Allows job bosses to view all invoices for their job

-- `rpu.invoices.view.job` - Allows job bosses to view all job invoices
+Note: Players can always delete invoices they created themselves without needing a special permission.

 ## Integration with Other Systems